arangodb/docs/3.11/aql/execution-and-performance-optimizer.md

 - `rulesExecuted`: number of rules executed (note: an executed rule does not indicate a plan was actually modified by a rule)
 - `rulesSkipped`: number of rules skipped by the optimizer
+- `executionTime`: time (wall-clock time) in seconds needed to explain the query
+- `peakMemoryUsage`: maximum memory usage of the query during explain

 Warnings
 --------